×

 Priority ACE also features flat bars and alloy dual-pivot rim brakes, which was necessary to keep the price low.
 However, disc brakes are often an overkill for beginner riders, unless they plan to ride in very wet weather.

-Best All-Road Flat-Bar Bike
+Best All-Road Bike

-If you’re following cycling trends, you must have noticed that all-terrain bikes have started gaining a lot of traction recently.
+If you’re following cycling trends, you must have noticed that all-road bikes have started gaining a lot of traction recently.
 Road cyclists are falling in love with them because they ride equally well on smooth paved tarmac and bumpy roads.

-CTY 1.2 is a good example of a capable multi-surface machine.
+The Diamondback Haanjo 2 is a good example of a capable multi-surface machine.
 It’s built around a lightweight aluminum frameset with dependable Shimano components, the combination of which provides reliable day-to-day performance.

-#5: Tommaso Forcella
+5. Tommaso Forcella

 Breathtaking Italian Design